Altinn/altinn-studio-docs/content/altinn-studio/guides/monitor-and-instrument/_index.en.md

 Localtest monitoring setup currently contains a Grafana instance with ASP.NET Core dashboards and a preview Altinn app dashboard.
 In addition to these, you can freely explore the emitted telemetry while debugging or learning how the Altinn platform and libraries works.

+Note that the telemetry from platform services in localtest are different from when the app runs in other environments.
+This is because the platform services that are running locally have differences in code and configuration.

 [Read more about local Grafana on the visualisation reference page](/altinn-studio/reference/monitoring/visualisation/#grafana).

 If you've implemented the code above, you should be able to find the `altinn_app_started` metric in the explore tab for the *Metrics* datasource.